tinuzz/wp-plugin-trackserver/readme.txt

 * Better error handling and meaningful feedback when uploading a file that is too large.
 * Fix viewing tracks in admin in recent versions of WordPress
+* Add Trackserver user profile for per-user options like access codes
+* Move the OsmAnd access key to the user profile

 = v1.8 =
 * Fix parsing of MapMyTracks points with negative coordinates.
 Thanks to